 There is no required textbook for this course, however many of the books and journals contained in the remainder of the syllabus also hold additional or alternative readings that may be useful for deepening your understanding of network theory and/or methods in preparation for your presentations, the exam, and/or your own research.
 Please approach me during my office hours if there is a particular theme or topic you would like to learn more about.
 For a fairly comprehensive overview of current topics, see:

-• Scott, John, and Peter J Carrington.
+- Scott, John, and Peter Carrington.
 2011.
 The SAGE Handbook of Social Network Analysis.
+London: SAGE Publications. - McLevey, John, John Scott, and Peter Carrington.
+2023.
+The SAGE Handbook of Social Network Analysis.
+2nd Edition.
 London: SAGE Publications.